mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 ### Decision tree
 The next step is to arrange nodes in a tree to best partition training data and most accurately classify new data.
 Let's start with the basic structure, then the ability to train the classifier (i.e., build the tree) and generate predictions.
 We store our `decision_tree.py` file in the same directory as `node.py` and import `Node` from the file.

+Our `DecisionTree` class begins with the root node, which is a `Node` we instantiate with `df` and `target_col`. `feature_select` controls the proportion of features we use when training the trees of a random forest; we'll default to 100% of features for the base decision tree class. `max_depth` specifies the maximum depth our tree can grow, which helps prevent overfitting.

 {% include header-python.html %}
 ```python
 import numpy as np